 Ada is a very comprehensive language and the use of some features makes total program analysis difficult.
 Accordingly, the subset of Ada supported by SPARK omits certain features.
-These mostly concern dynamic behavior.
-For example, there are no access types, no dynamic dispatching, generally no exceptions, all storage is static and hence all arrays must have static bounds (but subprogram parameters can be dynamic) and there is no recursion.
+These mostly concern run-time behavior.
+For example, there are no access types (and thus no dynamic allocation) and no exception handling.

-Tasking of course is very dynamic and although SPARK does not support full Ada tasking it does support the Ravenscar profile mentioned in the chapter on Safe Concurrency.
+Tasking of course is very dynamic and although full Ada tasking is too complex, the Ravenscar profile mentioned in the chapter on Safe Concurrency is amenable to formal analysis.
+Ravenscar was included in SPARK 2005 and is scheduled to be added in a future version of SPARK 2014 as noted at the end of this discussion.